Clustered Federated Learning based on Nonconvex Pairwise Fusion: Fusion penalized federated clustering

-\begin{remark}({\bf Computation cost of server}) It is usually assumed that the server has far greater computational power than devices.
-Note that the server only needs to conduct simple assignment operations in our algorithm and only a subset of devices participate in training at each communication round.
-For all $ i \notin \mathcal{A}_{k} $ and $ j \notin \mathcal{A}_{k}$, $ \theta_{ij}^{k+1} = \theta_{ij}^{k}, v_{ij}^{k+1} = v_{ij}^{k} $.
-Together with the symmetry of $ \theta $ and $ v $, the server only needs to conduct $ \mathcal{O}(\tau(2-\tau)m^2) $ assignment operations at each round, where $ \tau $ is the proportion of participating devices, e.g., $\tau=30\%$.
-The computation cost of {FPFC} is significantly smaller than that of {CFL}, which is $\mathcal{O}(m^3)$. \end{remark} \begin{remark} ({\bf Clustering in practice}) Because no prior knowledge of the cluster structure is avaliable, we can not directly train models for each cluster of devices, so we only perform clustering after the algorithm converges.
+\begin{remark} ({\bf Clustering in practice}) As there is no available prior knowledge of the cluster structure, clustering is performed only after the algorithm converges.
 For the SCAD penalty, $\bm\theta_{ij}^{K}$ can be zero if devices $i$ and $j$ belong to the same cluster.
 Because we adopt the smoothed SCAD penalty, $\bm\theta_{ij}^{K}$ can only be approximately zero but not exactly zero.
-In practice, we put devices $i$ and $j$ in the same cluster if $\|\bm\theta_{ij}^{K}\|\leq \nu$, where $\nu$ is a threshold.
+In practice, devices $i$ and $j$ are assigned to the same cluster if $\|\bm{\theta}_{ij}^{K}\| \leq \nu$, where $\nu$ represents a threshold.
 In our experiments, we observed that the results are not very sensitive to $ \nu $, and we can obtain satisfactory results by setting $\nu \in [\xi,0.5]$.
-As a result, we have $\hat{L}$ estimated clusters $\hat{G}_1,\ldots,\hat{G}_{\hat{L}}$.
-The model parameters for the $l$-th cluster is $\bm{\hat{\alpha}}_l=\frac{\sum_{i\in \hat{G}_l} n_i\bm{{\omega}}^{K}_i}{\sum_{i\in \hat{G}_l} n_i}$. \end{remark} \begin{remark} ({\bf Choices of initial values}) In Algorithm 1, the initial values $\bm\omega_i^0$($i\in [m]$) are generated randomly.
-Our experimental results (see Figure 1 in Appendix E.2.2) show that the final results are very robust to the initial values although the objective function is nonconvex. \end{remark}
+As a result, we obtain $\hat{L}$ clusters $\hat{G}_1,\ldots,\hat{G}_{\hat{L}}$, and $\bm{\hat{\alpha}}_l=\frac{\sum_{i\in \hat{G}_l} n_i\bm{{\omega}}^{K}_i}{\sum_{i\in \hat{G}_l} n_i}$ ($ l $ in $[\hat{L}] $). \end{remark} \begin{remark} ({\bf Choices of initial values}) In Algorithm 1, the initial values $\bm\omega_i^0$($i\in [m]$) are generated randomly.
+Our experimental results (see \ref{app:E.2.2} in Appendix E.) show that the final results are very robust to the initial values although the objective function is nonconvex. \end{remark}

-\subsection{Regularization Parameter Tuning Scheme}
+\subsection{Regularization parameter tuning scheme}